onnijuhani/Clicker-Game/ReadMe.txt

 Clicker game based on a simple world simulation.
-University project.